 The Champ de Mars is the Park that surrounds the Eiffel Tower on it’s Southeast side.
-There are a number of different spots in this area to capture beautiful photos of the Eiffel Tower.
-While an iconic photo of it straight on is necessary, I find the most interesting ones to be off center, as shown below.
+There are a number of different spots here to take photos of the Eiffel Tower.
+While an iconic photo of it straight on is necessary, I find the most interesting ones to be off-center, as shown below.

-If you happen to be in Paris during summer, you’ll see the park is lined with beautiful flowers.
-I was able to capture some of my most favorite shots here.
+If you happen to be in Paris during the summer, you’ll see the park is lined with beautiful flowers.
+I was able to capture some of my most favorite Eiffel Tower photos here.
 Between the sunset glow and the colors, I was pretty excited about these images.

 Want something different?
 Head on over to the rooftop of the Arc du Triomphe and you can capture an entirely different perspective of Paris!

-There are definitely additional places to capture the beauty of the Eiffel Tower including many hotels with balconies and terraces that overlook the tower.
+There are definitely additional places to take photos of the Eiffel Tower, including many hotels with balconies and terraces that overlook the tower.
 These are just a sampling from my recent trip, and I will continue to update this blog post on future travels as I capture more photos.
-If you’ve been to Paris and would love to share your recommendation of an Eiffel Tower Photo Spot, shoot me a message here, and we can discuss!
+If you’ve been to Paris and would love to share your recommendation of an Eiffel Tower photo spot, shoot me a message here, and we can discuss!